• Skip to primary navigation

 • When the shallot begins to soften (2-3 minutes) add the garlic and tomatoes to the pan with a pinch of salt and pepper.
 Stir together then pour over the wine.

-• Allow the sauce to simmer for about 5 minutes until the pasta is cooked.
+• Allow the sauce to simmer for about 6-8 minutes until the pasta is cooked.
 It should be slightly al dente (use the lower cooking time recommended on the packet).
+Lightly crush the tomatoes to burst them so they release their juices.

-• Sprinkle over the parsley, parmesan and lemon zest and toss everything together with tongs before serving.
+• Sprinkle over the parsley, parmesan and lemon zest and toss everything together with tongs until the sauce has emulsified and coated the pasta.
+Add more cooking water as required.

 • Serve with an extra sprinkle of parmesan and a side of salad.